-The flaming cheese at Adelphia Sports Bar was a big disappointment.
+The flaming cheese at Adelphia Sports Bar & Grille was a big disappointment.
 I have had this dish in Greece as well as many other US cities and it is typically quite the production.
-In this case, a kitchen worker brought a round DIRTY tray to our table with a lemon wedge, plastic soufflé cup of the flammable liquid (brandy), and a small platter with the deep-fried feta cheese.
+In this case, a kitchen worker brought a round DIRTY tray to our table with a lemon wedge, plastic soufflé cup of the flammable liquid (Brandy), and a small platter with the deep-fried feta cheese.

-This Greek restaurant definitely knows what they are doing with the main courses.
+Adelphia Sports Bar & Grille definitely knows what they are doing with the main courses.
 My gyro was spot on.
 The meat was cooked to perfection, wrapped in fresh billowy pita, seasoned perfectly, with crisp lettuce, diced tomato, flavorful tzatziki (cucumber sauce), and red onion.
 There was a $2.50 up charge to sub hummus and pita bread rather than a typical side item.

 What Needs Improvement: Service, bathroom cleanliness, dirty tables need cleaned timely, and charging extra for simple things that belong with the menu item.